 @pull right This site uses the Droid Sans font. @

 For instance, I've never put much effort into choosing fonts.
 After going through this course I had a bit more confidence in choosing a font that might better match the content.
 I settled on Droid Sans, one of the fonts mentioned in the course, and available for free on Google Fonts.
 It is apparently a Humanist Sans Serif font, which according to the course, is great for government or educational applications (I'll try to stay educational).

-Want to see how these little pullouts are done?
-View the plugin.
+@pull right Want to see how these little pullouts are done?
+View the plugin. @

 It's not design, but a little ruby goes a long ways to filling in the gaps.
 It's dead simple to write plugins that will tie into the Markdown templating to add a bit of style if needed, like with the side pullouts used here.
 There are a bunch of others bundled with Octopress that are all basic Ruby and easy to understand if you want to see how something is formed.

 If you need additional power, you can also drop in any other gem.
 If you need to debug something, you can always slip a